guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 ```hcl
 "Name" = "Production ${var.main_vpc.name}"
 ```

+>[!note]
+>Any value provided on the CLI will override everything, it will override the default, the `.tfvars` file, and including an environment variable.
 ###### <span style="color: #98971a">Output</span>

 Along with input variables, Terraform also supports output variables.
 These variables can be used to store the value of an expression.